honeypieio/shrubcoop.org/content/a-less-than-cheerful-assessment-of-the-fashion-industry-part-i-1.md

 description = "Know Your Clothes" draft = true tags = []
-title = "A Less-Than-Cheerful Assessment of the Fashion Industry (Part I)" type = "news"
+title = "A Less-Than-Cheerful Assessment of the Fashion Industry (Part II)" type = "news"

 +++